Table of Contents

 - Using percentage change in combination with a small sample size

 Now that you know them, it will be easier to spot them and question all the stats that are given to you every day.
 Likewise, in order to ensure you keep a certain distance to the studies and surveys you read, remember the questions to ask yourself - who researched and why, who paid for it, what was the sample.

 Transparency and Data-Driven Business Solutions

 While it is quite clear that statistical data has the potential to be misused, it can also ethically drive market value in the digital world.
 Big data has the ability to provide digital age businesses with a roadmap for efficiency and transparency, and eventually, profitability.
 Advanced technology solutions like online reporting software can enhance statistical data models, and provide digital age businesses with a step up on their competition.

-Whether for market intelligence, customer experience or business reporting, the future of data is now.
-Take care to apply data responsibly, ethically and visually, and watch your transparent corporate identity grow.
+Whether for market intelligence, customer experience, or business reporting, the future of data is now.
+Take care to apply data responsibly, ethically, and visually, and watch your transparent corporate identity grow.
 Revisit this insightful list of bad statistics examples from time to time to remind you of the importance of using data in a proper way!